Skip to Main Content

 • The early submission option closes one week from the release date at 11PM.

-• You have the 3 submission without penalty.
+• You have the 3 submissions without penalty.

 • There is no built-in extension for the early submission.